jordwalke/flex/README.md

 ## Comparison to `C` Implementation.

-The native `C` implementation in the table above uses the official `Yoga` implementation, but with a benchmark test suite that matches the `ReLayout` benchmark tests.
-You can run the `C` benchmark yourself by cloning the official `Yoga` project, checking out the revision at the time ReLayout was ported from Yoga, and replacing the official benchmark with [this](./benchmarks/CSSBenchmark.c).
+The native `C` implementation in the table above uses the official `Yoga` implementation, but with a benchmark test suite that matches the `flex` benchmark tests.
+You can run the `C` benchmark yourself by cloning the official `Yoga` project, checking out the revision at the time flex was ported from Yoga, and replacing the official benchmark with [this](./benchmarks/CSSBenchmark.c).
 It's important to check out the revision at the time this was ported to Reason because only then are the algorithms